French ship Scipion (1778)

-Scipion was a French warship of the 18th century, lead ship of her class.
+Scipion was a 74-gun Scipion-class ship of the line of the French Navy.
 She was completed in 1779.
 Accounts cited that she was one of the three new naval vessels - along with Hercule (1798) and Pluton (1778) - built by the French that was so top-heavy, they nearly capsized.
 To correct Scipion's problem, a stowage was altered and a ballast replaced a part of the water supply.
 These remedies, however, failed so the French had to shorten the mast to make the ship seaworthy.

-Scipion took part in the American War of Independence, notably sailing at the rear of the French squadron at the Battle of the Chesapeake under Antoine Pierre de Clavel.